cotestatnt/AsyncTelegram2/README.md

 + Receive localization messages
 + Receive contacts messages
 + Remote OTA updates (examples only for Espressif's MCU)
++ Forward any kind of message to user or group

 ### To do
 + Send documents (partially done with pictures)